Alaska man faces federal charges in US Capitol breach

 Like many others, the FBI says it tracked Mileur after being tipped off that he posted pictures and a video from inside the Capitol to his Facebook account.
 Someone who had a mutual Facebook friend with Mileur downloaded the photos and video and contacted the FBI’s National Threat Operations Center.

-A second video filmed inside the Capitol, but did not show Mileur’s face, was posted on both his account and another Facebook group page, titled Save Anchorage, according to court documents.
+A second video filmed inside the Capitol that did not show Mileur’s face was posted on both his account and another Facebook group page, titled Save Anchorage, according to court documents.
 A second tipster contacted the FBI about this post.

 The Facebook account that appears to belong to Mileur and identified as so by the FBI contains a picture of Trump as the profile photo.
 The account has numerous conservative memes and commentary that were posted daily up until Monday evening.